teckmonster/pickupstrength/_posts/2018-09-21-Life-Changing-Habits-Words-Start-Letter-C.markdown

 I got the idea "Contrast" when picking out the blue and yellow background for Pick Up Strength.
 A blue wall, a plant, and a toiletry might look as dull on it own, but I decided to write my own description, share with my own voice, and make it attractive.

-I hope you will find the worlds exercises inspired and helpful.
+I hope you will find this exercise inspired and helpful.
 Let me know what new words you have come up on your own!

 Until next time, see you then.